linode/manager/packages/manager/src/features/Longview/shared/USAGE.md

 ## TimeRangeSelect

-The `<TimeRangeSelect />` component is meant to act as a wrapper around each line graph for the Longview feature.
+The `<TimeRangeSelect />` component is meant to act as a compliment to each line graph for the Longview feature.
 All Longview graphs will allow the user to specify between what 2 timestamps they want to receive data for - the default being the past 30 minutes.